cwhd/hdp-r/README.md

 This is being build out as a project for the [ETM department](https://www.pdx.edu/engineering-technology-management/) of [Portland State University (PSU)](https://www.pdx.edu/).

+The original plan is up in [OneDrive](https://1drv.ms/w/s!AuSk0mi8WN0UgRMD_wWLMWE8LFDW), but I'll end up replacing that with this documentation by the end of the summer.

 This application will allow a user to:

 -	Define an HDM model using R through the command line and a Shiny interface